slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Ask for feedback on your attempts, not advice on your ideas."
 -- Sahil Lavingia [1989]*

+> *"Mistake I made when younger was giving unsolicited feedback to others when it’s actually one of the easiest ways to make people dislike you."
+-- x@chrislakin*

 Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
 Howewer, don’t do it daily.